Early Alert Student Information

 What is Starfish Early Alert?

-Early Alert is designed to identify students who are having academic difficulty.
+Early Alert is designed to identify students who are doing exemplary work in a course as well as students who are having academic difficulty.
 Starfish is the early alert software system Viterbo has adopted to support the early alert process and is accessible through Moodle.
 Once an alert is received, an email is sent to the student and/or a member of the Early Alert Leadership Team will contact the student and discuss resources for success.

 Students can benefit from Starfish by:

 - getting early and individualized feedback and contact from concerned members on campus.

 - receiving Starfish notifications in a variety of convenient methods, including email, text, and Facebook messages.